spences10/burnt.scottspence.com/README.md

 CLOUDINARY_API_SECRET=<api_secret>
 ```

+direnv is needed for `TOAST_DEVELOP=true` so as not to process
+`rehype-local-image-to-cloudinary` locally.

 Note if deploying on Vercel that the `vercel.json` config needs to
 have `cleanUrls` se to `true`.

-## Credit and examples
+## Credits and examples

 Thanks to all that have shared their own sites for reference.
 They are
-credited throughout this codebase.
+credited throughout this codebase. 🙏

 - [Prince]
 - [Benjamin]